Sarah's Story

 Death: August 4th, 1866 | 2 years old | in Bitter Cottonwood Creek Camp in Wyoming

-Sarah Jane's parents are William Leigh Walters and Margaret Williams, both from Wales.
+Sarah Jane Walter is the daughter of William Leigh Walters and Margaret Williams, both from Wales.

-William and Margaret and five of their children boarded the ship “John Bright” and came to America.
-When they arrived, they traveled to Nebraska and joined the Thomas E. Ricks Company traveling to the Salt Lake Valley.
+With a desire to be with other members of The Church of Jesus Christ of Latter-day Saints, William and Margaret and five of their children boarded the ship “John Bright” and immigrated to America.
+After arriving, they traveled to Nebraska and joined the Thomas E. Ricks Company bound for the Salt Lake Valley.
 The company left on July 10, 1866.

 In the Transcript for "First Immigration Train," Deseret News, 30 August 1866, it said in part: